Economic Crime (Transparency and Enforcement) Act 2022

-The Economic Crime (Transparency and Enforcement) Act 2022 is an Act of Parliament of the United Kingdom, which expands provisions in relation to sanctions and financial crime, that was fast-tracked through Parliament in response to the 2022 Russian invasion of Ukraine.
+The Economic Crime (Transparency and Enforcement) Act 2022 (c.
+10) is an act of Parliament of the United Kingdom, which expands provisions in relation to sanctions and financial crime, that was fast-tracked through Parliament in response to the 2022 Russian invasion of Ukraine.

 Background

 During the 2022 Russian invasion of Ukraine, British law enforcement agencies and transparency campaigners raised concerns about the property market of the United Kingdom being used by criminal organisations and corrupt individuals to commit financial crimes.

 Passage

 The Economic Crime (Transparency and Enforcement) Bill was formally introduced to the House of Commons of the United Kingdom as a government bill on 1 March 2022.
 The bill was debated and entered a Committee of the Whole House on 7 March.

 Following its passage through the House of Commons, the bill was formally introduced to the House of Lords on 8 March, and was debated the following day.
-The bill entered committee and received Royal Assent on 14 March.
+The bill entered committee and received royal assent on 14 March.